chrieke/geojson-invalid-geometry/README.md

 [Example](examples_geojson/invalid/unclosed.geojson)

 ### Duplicate nodes
-From the closed **Polygon** requirement (see above), results that no two other positions of the exterior or interior ring can be the same, as then the start/endpoint of the ring could not be identified.
+No two nodes of a **Polygon/LineString** can be the same, except the first and last node of a Polygon (see "unclosed" rule above).
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.6),
 [Example](examples_geojson/invalid/duplicate_nodes.geojson)